Bett-A-Fish/ef-json-query-testing/README.md

 ### Multi search

-This section has te hard coded and random sections.
+This section has the hard coded and random sections.
 Originally random values were used for testing but realized the consistency of choosing what would be returned was also valuable information to these tests.
 So added the hard coded section of tests.
 The random tests can be used with any database.
 The hard coded ones can be used with the provided bacpac file: `ef_testing_index_large.bacpac`.
 Except for `StringBenchmarks.cs` which needs the other bacpac to work: `ef_testing_string_large.bacpac`.

 - Less Random
   - Tests the normal search patterns with specific data to see if the location of the data in the database might have changed search times.